-You may use any of three methods to configure the SCPS IP address and subnet mask: BootP, Telnet Command Line Interface (CLI) or the serial CLI on port 1.
+You may use any of four methods to configure the SCPS IP address and subnet mask: ServSelect IP Software, BootP, Telnet Command Line Interface (CLI) or the serial CLI on port 1.

-These methods work as documented on most Windows and UNIX systems; however, the actual implementation on your system may differ from the instructions provided.
-Refer to your system administrator guide.
+These methods work as documented on most Windows® and UNIX® systems; however, the actual implementation on your system may differ from the instructions provided.
+Refer to your system administrator guide, or use ServSelect IP Software to simplify SCPS configuration.